 (M – F, 9:00A.M. – 5:00P.M.)

-Second-year participants: Twice each week, teachers will meet with their small research group (usually two teachers and a counselor) in the exploration labs.
+Second-year participants: Returning participants take an advanced seminar and engage in research projects.
+Twice each week, teachers will meet with their small research group (usually two teachers and a counselor) in the exploration labs.
 In the fifth week, each research group will submit written reports of their work and give an oral presentation summarizing their results to the rest of the program.

 Returning participants add an important dimension to PROMYS by sharing their valuable program experience and by serving as peer role models for first-time participants.
 The second summer of participation helps teachers cement their experience of mathematical exploration and extend their content knowledge into other mathematical fields relevant to the high school curriculum.
 Moreover, through their discussions with beginning participants, the returning teachers share strategies they have learned for engaging students in the process of mathematical exploration.
 This is an important part of the community-building that is so crucial for the long-term success of these efforts.